 Certification Candidate Information

 Candidate's Name: (First Middle Initial Last)

-ACSMID:
+ACSM ID:

 Home Address:

 City, State, Zip:

 Telephone Number:

 Email Address:

-Diagnostic Results:

-Certification Past Accommodations History Have you previously received test accommodations during any of the following?
-Certification or Licensure Examinations ☐ Yes □No Vocational Training or Higher Education ☐ Yes □No Elementary or Secondary School ☐ Yes □No NOTE: For each "YES" response above, please attach a detailed description of your accommodation history to this form, including but not limited to: • The disability related to the accommodation, • The accommodation provided, • The organization providing the accommodation, • The name of the examination for which the accommodation was provided, • The date the examination and accommodation were provided.
+Certification Past A ccommodations History

+Have you previously received test accommodations durin g any of the following? ?

+Certification or Licensure Examinations ☐ Yes □No

+Vocational Training or Higher Education ☐ Yes □No

+Elementary or Secondary School ☐ Yes □No

+NOTE: For each "YES" response above, please attach a detailed description of your accommodation history to this form, including but not limited to:

+- · The disability related to the accommodation, - · The accommodation provided, - · The organization providing the accommodation, - The name of the examination for which the accommodation was provided, - The date the examination and accommodation were provided.
 Please indicate if the candidate took the exam multiple times but did not receive accommodations for all administrations of the exam.
-Qualified Prof essional Providir ng Diagnosis Professional's Name: (First Middle Initial Last) Business Address: City, State, Zip: Telephone Number: Email Address: Professional Title: (e.g., Medical Doctor, Licensed Psychologist) License Number and State Issuing License: Professional Credential and Organization Issuing Creden ntial: Desc cription of Disabi lity Disability Related to the Accommodation Request: Date of Most Recent Professional Diagnosis: Date of Most Recent Professional Diagnosis: Diagnostic Methods Used:

-Requested Accommodation ( □1.5 x Exam Time ☐ Magnified Screen Text □Reader □2.0 x Exam Time ☐ Separate Room □Recorder □ Enlarged Font ☐ Other: (please describe) Please check t Certification Exam he certification exam you would like acco mmodations for □ ACSM Certified Personal Trainer ☐ ACSM Certified Gro up Exercise Instructor □ ACSM Certified Exercise Physiologist □ ACSM Certified Clin ical Exercise Physiologist □ ACSM/NPAS Physical Activity in Public He ealth Specialist Signature of Qualified Profess By signing below, I verify that the information procomplete and accurate to the best of my known rovided on this form and in the attached acco ommodations plan and documentation (if any) is Signature of Qualified Professional Date Signature of Candidate: By signing below, I verify that the information properties and accurate to the best of my care providers, or other professionals having somy request for a testing accommodation.
-I und provided regarding my disability and request for rknowledge.
-I authorize the release and disc uch information, for the purpose of allowing r erstand that ACSM will employ reasonable r closure of diagnostic information by health ACSM to make a determination regarding Signature of Candidate Date
+Description of Disability Disability Related to the Accommodation Request: Date of Most Recent Professional Diagnosis: Diagnostic Methods Used: Diagnostic Results: Requested Accommodation(s) Please list all accommodations you are requesting □1.5 x Exam Time ☐ Magnified Screen Text ☐ Reader □ 2.0 x Exam Time ☐ Separate Room ☐ Recorder ☐ Enlarged Font ☐ Other: (please describe) Certification Exam Please check the certification exam you would like accommodations for □ ACSM Certified Personal Trainer □ ACSM Certified Group Exercise Instructor □ ACSM Certified Exercise Physiologist □ ACSM Certified Clinical Exercise Physiologist

-Submit the completed form and attachments to $\underline{\text{certification@acsm.org}}$ .